The White House Uses WordPress to Relaunch Their Website (With a Stunning Dark Mode)

 When Did the White House Start Using WordPress?

-It was December 15, 2017, that the White House first launched their website with WordPress, which was an auspicious occasion for the WordPress community.
+It was on December 15, 2017, that the White House first launched their website with WordPress, which was an auspicious occasion for the WordPress community.
 The move was welcomed by many as WordPress is arguably the most stable CMS out there.

 Why White House Uses WordPress – What We Think